 Date

 Name and address of next of kin

 Dear,

-On behalf of the xxx District Health Board, please accept my sincere condolences for the loss of (father's/mother's/brother's/sister's first name).
-This is likely to be a difficult time for you and for your family and whānau.
+On behalf of the xxx District Health Board, please accept my sincere condol (father's/mother's/brother's/sister's first name).
+This is likely to be a difficult family and whānau.

-If you and/or your family require extra support while you are grieving, you are most welcome to contact the Co-ordinator of Spiritual/Pastoral Care, name, DDI (add in number) or (add in mobile number).
+If you and/or your family require extrasupport while you are grieving, you at the Co-ordinator of Spiritual/Pastoral Care, name, DDI (add in number) or (

 You may have some questions around the death of (name).
-We would like to be able to answer these for you, if possible.
+We would like t for you, if possible. o be able to answerthese

-We would like you to know that we review the deaths of all patients who die in our hospital.
-So if you have any questions, concerns or feedback, or would like more information regarding the review process, please feel free to contact me on telephone (06) 348 1235, Extension 8405.
+We would like you to know that we review the deaths of all patients who di you have any questions, concerns or feedback, or would like more informat process, please feel free to contact me on telephone (06) 348 1235, Extensio ion regarding the review

-If you and/or your family require extra support while you are grieving, you are most welcome to contact the Co-ordinator of Spiritual/Pastoral Care, name, DDI (add in number) or (add in mobile number).
+If you and/or your family require extrasupport while you are grieving, you at the Co-ordinator of Spiritual/Pastoral Care, name, DDI (add in number) or (

 Yours sincerely,

 Name

 Title